 You may file an administrative appeal if you are not satisfied with a DOJ component's initial response.
 You also may file an administrative appeal if you have requested expedited processing or a fee waiver and the component has not granted that request.
 You may also appeal a determination that what has been requested is not reasonably described, that a record does not exist or cannot be located, that a record is not readily reproducible in the form or format requested, that the requested information is not a record subject to the FOIA, or a determination regarding the charging of a fee.
 In short, you may appeal any adverse determination made by a component.

 You will be advised of your right to file an administrative appeal in the component's response containing the adverse determination.
-You must make the appeal in writing and to be considered timely it must be postmarked, or in the case of electronic submissions, transmitted, within 60 calendar days after the date of the response.
-Appeals can be submitted through the FOIAonline web portal accessible https://foiaonline.regulations.gov/foia/action/public/home.
+You will also be advised that you have the option to contact the component’s FOIA Public Liaison or the Office of Government Information Services (OGIS) at the National Archives and Records Administration.
+Those resources may be able to answer any questions you have about the handling of your request.
+If you do elect to file an appeal it must be in writing and to be considered timely it must be postmarked, or in the case of electronic submissions, transmitted, within 90 calendar days after the date of the component’s response.
+Appeals can be submitted to DOJ through the FOIAonline web portal accessible https://foiaonline.regulations.gov/foia/action/public/home.
 Instructions for how to use this portal are available on OIP’s website at http://www.justice.gov/oip/submit-and-track-request-or-appeal.
 In order to submit a FOIA administrative appeal through FOIAonline, you must first create an account and became a registered user on the site.

 Appeals can also be submitted by mail to: